 Core Curriculum

-Core courses are rooted in the mercy tradition, helping you develop values and behaviors that shape how you learn and engage with the world.
+Core courses are rooted in Salve's liberal arts and mercy tradition, helping you develop values and behaviors that shape how you learn and engage with the world.
 By combining a strong foundation in the liberal arts with their chosen major, Salve graduates will:

 - Think critically